DESTRealm/optionally/README.md

 The astute reader might have noticed the `argv()` method call at the end of our earlier example code.
 This instructs optionally that it shouldn't expect anything more from your code and that it's OK to return an `Options` object.
-You must call `argv()` when you're finished setting Optionally up.
-The reason for this is mostly a mix of asthetics and internal infrastructure; calling `argv()` when the programmer is finished setting up options front-loads the processing and makes capturing exceptions (seen later in this README) easier.
+You must call `argv()` when you're finished setting Optionally up, no excuses.
+The reason for this is mostly a mix of asthetics and internal infrastructure;
+calling `argv()` when you're finished setting up options front-loads the processing and makes capturing exceptions (seen later in this README) easier.

 You've probably also taken note that I didn't do anything with the options yet, and there's a reason: Optionally doesn't know anything about them!
-Optionally uses a modified version of PEAR's Console_GetOpt internally and puts absolutely no effort into parsing the command line for options--beyond what it knows about.
+Optionally uses a modified version of PEAR's `Console_GetOpt internally` and puts absolutely no effort into parsing the command line for options--beyond what you've told it.

-So, let's give it some options.
+Let's give it some options.

 ## Optionally and Options